 Petitions must be certified by the Clerk as being in conformity with the standing orders before they can be presented.
 In summary:

-- a petition must contain a request for action by the Senate or the Parliament—it should not merely express a point of view;
+- a petition must contain a request for action by the Senate or the Parliament—it should not merely express a point of view

-- a petition must be legible and must be in English or accompanied by a translation;
+- a petition must be legible and must be in English or accompanied by a translation

-- all signatures must be original and must be written on a page bearing the full text of the petition—photocopies of signatures, for instance, cannot be accepted;
+- all signatures must be original and must be written on a page bearing the full text of the petition—photocopies of signatures, for instance, cannot be accepted; and

 - a petition must be respectful, decorous and temperate in its language—language considered unparliamentary in the Senate would be unacceptable in a petition.